hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Retrieving Statistical Query Data

 The built-in rankings can provide crucial information on which queries are slowing down an application.
-The application is not limited to these and can also register any custom observers that suit its needs.
+Again, the application is not limited to the following observers and can register any custom observers as needed.

 ### The HighestResponseTimeRanking Observer

-As the name implies this ranking records a limited number of queris that took the longest time to execute.
+As the name implies this ranking records a limited number of queries that took the longest time to execute.

 By default this ranking records the 10 slowest queries.
 To change the number of recorded queries (the size of it) the application can use the `Ranking.setSize(int)` method.
 For example, to increase the size to 60 entries: